What Is Halcion (Triazolam)?

 Halcion (triazolam) is a drug manufactured by Pfizer which has been on the market since FDA approval in 1982.
 The drug has a high potential for dependency and abuse, because of its quick onset and euphoric, relaxing effects.
 It should only be taken very short-term use to avoid the problems of addiction, dependence, and withdrawal which can become formidable once tolerance to the drug has developed.
 Halcion should not be taken for more than 7-10 nights in a row.
 The FDA warns that if taken longer, the user will experience rebound insomnia worse than before the drug was started.
 If taken for more than 10 days, the user will experience increased daytime anxiety.1

 Like other hypnotics used as sleeping aids, some people experience sleep-walking, sleep-driving, talking on the phone, going out, sleep-shopping, having sex, and other activities while under its influence that they do not remember later.
 These complex behaviors are clearly stated on the FDA’s label.1

 The following information on side effects, withdrawal symptoms, and other topics may help to understand more about this drug before deciding to start or stop taking Halcion.

 What Is Halcion (Triazolam) Used For?

-Halcion, like some other sedative-hypnotics, are primarily used as a short-term treatment for insomnia.
+Halcion, like some other sedative hypnotics, is primarily used as a short-term treatment for insomnia.